VALDEZ-SE09/EXPERIMENT-2---NUMERICAL-PYTHON/README.md

 > To be able to apply centering, scaling, and masking techniques in Python.

-## Problem 1: Normalization Problem
+## PROBLEM 1: Normalization Problem

 ### Expected Behavior: